 Cat 6 cables are tightly wound and sometimes may even be shielded thus supporting higher bandwidths than Cat 5 and Cat 5e cables.
 It supports speeds up to 10Gbps for up to 55 meters.
 Stating the obvious it is pricier than Cat5e due to higher production costs.

 Benefiting from the latest widely available Ethernet technology like shielding and a modified GigaGate45 connector backward compatible with RJ45 Ethernet ports, Cat 7 cables out shown Cat 6 cables.
 It supports comparatively higher bandwidths and significantly faster transmission speeds.
 Cat 7 cables reach up to 100Gbps at a range of 15 meters making it one of the most capable categories of Ethernet cables.
-However proprietary and compatibility issues kept it becoming the favorite or popular cable manufacturers hoped it to be.
+However proprietary and compatibility issues kept it from becoming the favorite or popular cable manufacturers hoped it to be.

-Cat 7a is currently one of the most pricey Ethernet cables but it also promises one of the highest-specifications.
+Cat 7a is currently one of the most pricey Ethernet cables but it also promises one of the highest specifications.
 Just like Cat 7 it can support 40 Gigabit Ethernet connections up to 50 meters but offers 50% more bandwidth.
 However, it’s not that popular due to compatibility issues as It is compatible with a few supporting networking hardware options only.

-Cat 8 is the latest technology, shielded cables that as a standard offers a 2,000MHz maximum frequency and up to 40Gbps at 30 meters speeds.
+Cat 8 is the latest technology, shielded cables that as a standard offer a 2,000MHz maximum frequency and up to 40Gbps at 30 meters speeds.
 It supports two connectors and allows for only three connected cables with a maximum of 30 meters total length.

 Shielding- UTP vs STP Ethernet

 An Ethernet cable design can have anywhere from 4 pairs to 25 pairs of twisted-pair cables enclosed in one jacket.
-Wires this close to each other can induce electromagnetic interference, distortion in each other resulting in cross-talk.
+Wires this close to each other can induce electromagnetic interference, and distortion in each other resulting in cross-talk.
 Typically, within the Ethernet cable, each twisted pair of wires is wrapped by the foil, to help reduce electromagnetic interference between the twisted pair itself.

 Another issue in today’s domestic setups and commercial buildings is that unshielded cables can face a lot of distortion issues due to interferences of excessive Wi-Fi signals, Bluetooth connections, and appliance activity.
 This can compromise signal quality and strength, more so in Ethernet cables that are run for longer distances.
 To combat this problem, another configuration called double-shielded twisted pair is used that offers maximum protection with an added foil shield as an inner layer of the cable sheath.